Pakistani village elders order retaliatory rape of 17-year-old girl

 - As revenge, village elders ordered the rape of the man's sister

-Pakistan (CNN)Village elders in Pakistan ordered the rape of a 17-year-old girl after her brother was accused of raping another girl.
+Islamabad, Pakistan (CNN)Village elders in Pakistan ordered the rape of a 17-year-old girl after her brother was accused of raping another girl.

 Twenty people have been arrested by police following the two assaults, which took place last week in the town of Muzaffarabad, close to Multan in south Pakistan, police said Thursday.